 History: a summary of IFRA's assessments of the fragrance material, including when the material is due for further review based on the latest scientific understanding.

-Restrictions: maximum permitted concentration levels of the substance in different product types.
-The product types are set out in the Standards guidance documents.
+Restriction limits in the finished product: maximum permitted concentration levels of the substance in different product types.
+The product types are set out in the IFRA Standards guidance documents.

-Critical effect: why we are taking action and issuing a Standard - this is the health effect that we seek to avoid through a Prohibition, Restriction or Specification.
+Intrinsic property driving risk management: why we are taking action and issuing a Standard - this is the potential health effect that we are taking action to avoid through a Prohibition, Restriction or Specification.